 - 3 tbsp (30 g) psyllium husk powder (*see notes)

-- Check the video right above the recipe card to see how I made this delicious bread.
+- Check the video above in the blog post to see how I made this delicious bread.
 Please check the recipe notes below for US cup measurements.

 - In a bowl combine 450 ml water with 3 tbsp psyllium husk powder and quickly stir with a whisk.
 It will gel instantly and get thick (see picture above in the blog post).
 Set aside for about 20-30 minutes.